jnozzi/cocoadev.com/SiteContent/General/LOiPod.markdown

 What license is this code under, if I want to include it in my app?

 ----
-Consider this code public domain. -- [[EmanueleVulcano]], the author.
+Consider this code public domain. -- General/EmanueleVulcano, the author.

 ----
 Excellent!
 Thank you very much.

 ----
 Emanuele, you may want to redo your iPod identification code by checking the "boardHwSwInterfaceRev" value.
 The current way should not be used and does not work correctly (buildID and visibleID I believe are used for the iPod Updater to determine which version of the OS the iPod is running).
-See the bottom of http://ipodlinux.org/Generations --[[KevinWojniak]]
+See the bottom of http://ipodlinux.org/Generations --General/KevinWojniak

 ----
 It would be really nice to also detect an iPod mini color.
 Actually I think boardHwSwInterfaceRev is not very reliable, it looks like it is a combination of iPod hardware AND software versions.
 I've got a 1G iPod with boardHwSwInterfaceRev being 0x00010001 - that's maybe because it was shipped with updated software.
-Apple uses buildID, [[VisibleBuildID]], iPodFamily (and also updaterFamily, defaultColor) to detect the iPod generation and even a color of iPod mini, but to me it looks like  a mess of meaningless values.
+Apple uses buildID, General/VisibleBuildID, iPodFamily (and also updaterFamily, defaultColor) to detect the iPod generation and even a color of iPod mini, but to me it looks like  a mess of meaningless values.

 ----

 If buildID and visibleID aren't good methods of detecting the iPod family (and I've heard conflicting info about boardHwSwInterfaceRev, which doesn't help either and it's the reason the two begincodes/endcodes above aren't merged yet), the only things left are the Apple catalog number "Mxxxx/A" and the serial number (for iPod mini colors -- but they're not very useful on the programming side of things, are they? and if you just want to display the right icon, you can simply call [ipod icon] to get the current icon for it).

 Mmmh.
-Need definitive info before changing the code. -- [[EmanueleVulcano]] aka l0ne
+Need definitive info before changing the code. -- General/EmanueleVulcano aka l0ne
 ----
-[[EmanueleVulcano]], how did you find out correct values for buildID and visibleID?
+General/EmanueleVulcano, how did you find out correct values for buildID and visibleID?
 For boardHwSwInterfaceRev I'd suggest to check for such prefix as 0x000100, 0x000500, etc leaving the last 2 digits.
 Then this code will be more reliable.

 ----
-I found the values inside the iPod Updater's resources, specifically inside iPod Updater <date>.app/Contents/Resources/[[UpdaterVersions]].plist.
-This seems to be the standard way the updater recognizes iPods, as the only other kind of data that could be found in [[UpdaterVersions]].plist that relates to the devices (as opposed to icons, resources and binary data in the updater itself) are serial code portions that can be used to distinguish between different colors of iPod mini (including between first and second gen iPod mini -- but since they're practically identical, I left all of this out of the class as it has low or no programmatical rilevance, and if you want the icon you can use -icon to get [[NSWorkspace]]'s current icon for the iPod, which should suffice).
-If it's stable enough for Apple, it should do the trick for me, I thought. -- [[EmanueleVulcano]] aka l0ne
+I found the values inside the iPod Updater's resources, specifically inside iPod Updater <date>.app/Contents/Resources/General/UpdaterVersions.plist.
+This seems to be the standard way the updater recognizes iPods, as the only other kind of data that could be found in General/UpdaterVersions.plist that relates to the devices (as opposed to icons, resources and binary data in the updater itself) are serial code portions that can be used to distinguish between different colors of iPod mini (including between first and second gen iPod mini -- but since they're practically identical, I left all of this out of the class as it has low or no programmatical rilevance, and if you want the icon you can use -icon to get General/NSWorkspace's current icon for the iPod, which should suffice).
+If it's stable enough for Apple, it should do the trick for me, I thought. -- General/EmanueleVulcano aka l0ne

 ----
 Hey, does this code support newest iPods?
 Could someone update it or share new buildID and visibleID numbers with us?
-(I think it would be a good idea to keep the organized list of such numbers here, for example: [[LOiPodSpecs]])
+(I think it would be a good idea to keep the organized list of such numbers here, for example: General/LOiPodSpecs)

 ----
-The new 2G nano and 5.5G iPods will not work with this code, because the file [[SysInfo]] doesn't exist on them.
+The new 2G nano and 5.5G iPods will not work with this code, because the file General/SysInfo doesn't exist on them.
 There is a way through standard SCSI INQUIRY but I'm not sure how to do that in Cocoa (info is on ipodlinux.org which is down now).

 ----
 Could anyone confirm - do these new iPods have iPod_Control (or iPod_Control/Device) folder?
 So at least we could easily detect that the mounted device is an iPod.
 ----
-Yes, they have iPod_Control, like every other iPod (I think that will be there for a while as it holds the album art data, iTunes db, etc). [[SysInfo]] isn't there.
+Yes, they have iPod_Control, like every other iPod (I think that will be there for a while as it holds the album art data, iTunes db, etc).
+General/SysInfo isn't there.
 What we need is a way to do this: http://www.ipodlinux.org/Device_Information - any takers?

 ----

-If I'm not mistaken, we could use the [[IOKit]] to ask the system about the USB and [[FireWire]] devices present, and check for strings, manufacturer codes or product codes that are unique to the iPod family -- [[EmanueleVulcano]] aka millenomi
+If I'm not mistaken, we could use the General/IOKit to ask the system about the USB and General/FireWire devices present, and check for strings, manufacturer codes or product codes that are unique to the iPod family -- General/EmanueleVulcano aka millenomi

 an example of interface for your code (L0iPod) you can make available it?